Scholarships Available

 - Preference to students with financial need

-One, non-renewable scholarship to students of Fremont High School and Newaygo High School
+To be awarded to students of Fremont High School and Newaygo High School

 - Preference to students pursuing a skilled trade